Linen: History

 A bag of white linen, unopened.
 Contains rolls of linen.
 Foundation deposit, Heb Sed Chapel at Lahun, Faiyum, Egypt.
 12th Dynasty.
 The Petrie Museum of Egyptian Archaeology, London.

-People in various parts of the world began weaving linen at least several thousand years ago.
-It was also recovered from Qumran Cave 1 near the Dead Sea.
+Many linen fragments have been found in archeological sites, suggesting people in various parts of the world began weaving linen at least several thousand years ago.

 Early history

 The discovery of dyed flax fibers in a cave in Southern Caucasus, West Asia (modern-day country of Georgia) dated to 36,000 years ago suggests that ancient people used wild flax fibers to create linen-like fabrics from an early date.
 Fragments of straw, seeds, fibers, yarns, and various types of fabrics, including linen samples, dating to about 8,000 BC have been found in Swiss lake dwellings.
+Linen was also recovered from Qumran Cave 1 near the Dead Sea.

+In ancient Mesopotamia flax was domesticated and linen was produced.
+It was used mainly by wealthy people, such as priests.
 Woven flax textile fragments have been "found between infant and child" in a burial at Çatalhöyük, a large settlement dating to around 7,000 BC.
-To the southeast, in ancient Mesopotamia, flax was domesticated and linen was produced.
-It was used mainly by the wealthier class of the society, including priests.
 The Sumerian poem of the courtship of Inanna mentions flax and linen.

-In ancient Egypt, linen was used for mummification and for burial shrouds.
-It was also worn as clothing on a daily basis; white linen was worn because of the extreme heat.
-For example, the Tarkhan dress, considered to be among the oldest woven garments in the world and dated to between 3482 and 3102 BC, is made of linen.
+In ancient Egypt linen was used for mummification and for burial shrouds.
+White linen was also worn as clothing on a daily basis.
+The Tarkhan dress (dated to between 3482 and 3102 BC), considered to be among the oldest woven garments in the world, is made of linen.
 Plutarch wrote that the priests of Isis also wore linen because of its purity.
-Linen was sometimes used as a form of currency in ancient Egypt.
-Egyptian mummies were wrapped in linen as a symbol of light and purity, and as a display of wealth.
+Egyptian mummies were wrapped in linen as a symbol of light and purity and as a display of wealth.
 Some of these fabrics, woven from hand-spun yarns, were very fine for their day, but are coarse compared with modern linen.